mmonfils/responsible-psychiatric-discharge-plans/index.md

 This brief provides actionable, mobile-friendly tools to help community members interact directly with key leverage points.

 *   **[Tactical Map](advocacy/tactical-map.md):**
     A summary of where the system is stuck right now.
-It outlines the current operational status of House File 385 as it transitions through the legislative lifecycle.
+It outlines the current operational status of HF 385 as it transitions through the legislative lifecycle.
 *   **[Community Leverage Points](advocacy/leverage-points.md):**
     A summary of who has the leverage to unblock it.
 This page points to the specific state legislators and committee leaders who have the power to advance these discharge protections.
 *   **[Action Scripts](advocacy/action-scripts.md):**